 Seller Fulfilled Prime (SFP)

-Seller Fulfilled Prime is an Amazon FBA alternative that allows qualified Amazon sellers to display the PRIME badge on orders they fulfilled via their own warehouse or a third-party service provider.
+Seller Fulfilled Prime is an Amazon FBA alternative that allows qualified Amazon sellers to display the Amazon PRIME badge on orders they fulfilled via their own warehouse or a third-party service provider.
+SFP is similar to Amazon FBM (Fulfillment by Merchant), however, SFP requires using preferred carriers and matching FBA service levels to qualify.

 With SFP, larger and heavier items are charged a higher fulfillment fee, with additional storage fees charged depending on the time of year – SFP is more expensive during the holidays since it’s the busiest shopping season for Amazon.